brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-23-the-babbage-computer-gets-its-marching-orders.md

----
-layout: post
-title: The Babbage Computer Gets Its Marching Orders
+# The Babbage Computer Gets Its Marching Orders
----

 [Charles Babbage](http://en.wikipedia.org/wiki/Charles_Babbage) is the man generally acknowledged to be the inventor the first computer.
 Now the [Science Museum](http://www.sciencemuseum.org.uk/) in London [has agreed](http://blog.jgc.org/2010/09/its-time-to-build-analytical-engine.html) to help a project to build Babbage's Analytical Machine under the aegis of [John Graham-Cumming](http://jgc.org/), a programmer and computer historian.